HungryOrc/hungryorc.github.io/pages/java/java_file_io.md

 // the Java project, not including the file name, each of these strings represents a folder name.
 // so the following parameters represents: "docs/subFolder/subsubFolder/doc1.txt":
 Path sourceFilePath = Paths.get("docs", "subFolder", "subsubFolder", "doc1.txt");
+Path targetFilePath = Paths.get("docs", "backup", "doc2.txt");

+// "REPLACE_EXISTING" means if there is an existing file in the target path with the file name
+// specified name above ("doc2.txt"), then that file will be replaced try {
+    File.copy(sourceFilePath, targetFilePath, StandardCopyOption.REPLACE_EXISTING);
+} catch (IOException e) {
+    e.printStackTrace();
+}
 ```